A. R. Casavant

-Albert Richard "Cas" Casavant (1917–2002) was an American marching band leader, and innovator credited with the creation of Precision Drill.
-Casavant published more than 40 books on Precision Drill, exhibition marching and percussion cadences.
+Albert Richard "Cas" Casavant (1917–2002) was an American marching band leader, and innovator credited with the creation of the precision drill.
+Casavant published more than 40 books on the precision drill, exhibition marching and percussion cadences.
 He was awarded six patents on inventions for marching band equipment, marketed through his company ARC Products.
 He changed the theory and practice of the marching band in America beginning in the 1950's, and his influence continues today.

 Background and training

 A.R.
-Casavant was born in Everett, Mass., February 13, 1917.
+Casavant was born in Everett, Massachusetts, on February 13, 1917.
 His parents moved to Warren, Ohio, where he lived until his high school graduation in 1935.
 He played trumpet in the school band and in the community bands that flourished in the Midwest at the time.

 Casavant attended Tennessee Military Institute as a cadet.
-While still a cadet he took over the school marching band, and after graduating in 1938 Casavant remained as an instructor while attending the University of Tennessee at Knoxville on a track scholarship.
-In 1938 Casavant also started the band program at McMinn County High School in Athens, TN.
-Casavant later stated "the fundamental drill taught at TMI gave me my first contact with the idea of precision of group movement."
+While still a cadet, he took over the school marching band, and, after graduating in 1938, remained as an instructor while attending the University of Tennessee at Knoxville on a track scholarship.
+In 1938 Casavant also started the band program at McMinn County High School in Athens, Tennessee.
+Casavant later stated, "the fundamental drill taught at TMI gave me my first contact with the idea of precision of group movement."

 Casavant originally moved to Chattanooga in 1943 to work as an estimator at a steel foundry, but found he could not stay away from music.
-He played trumpet professionally in several groups including the Chattanooga Symphony and Opera.
+He played trumpet professionally in several groups, including the Chattanooga Symphony and Opera.

 Teaching

 Casavant was convinced by colleagues to join the Chattanooga School System in 1944 teaching instrumental music and assisting the band leader at Chattanooga High School (commonly known as City High).
-During this time (1944-1947) Casavant also attended the University of Tennessee at Chattanooga where he received Bachelor of Science and Bachelor of Arts degrees in 1947.
+From 1944 to 1947, he also attended the University of Tennessee at Chattanooga where he received Bachelor of Science and Bachelor of Arts degrees in 1947.

-When Casavant arrived at Chattanooga City High School in 1944 the band director was Colonel Ira Summers, a Spanish-American War veteran.
-Col. Summers was a bugler who had toured the world in the famous Buffalo Bill's Cowboy Band.
+When Casavant arrived at Chattanooga City High School in 1944, the band director was Colonel Ira Summers, a Spanish-American War veteran.
+Summers was a bugler who had toured the world in the famous Buffalo Bill's Cowboy Band.

-The Chattanooga high school band itself was officially an R.O.T.C. unit, and Casavant described Col. Summers as having a military mentality toward printed music: "it was expendable."
+The Chattanooga high school band itself was officially an ROTC unit, and Casavant described Summers as having a military mentality toward printed music: "it was expendable."
 One of Casavant's first undertakings was to stock the school library with published sheet music, and he focused on teaching band members sight-reading.

 He took over a band with few instruments and little rehearsal time and in a few years built it into a marching band with a national reputation.
 Under Casavant's baton the Chattanooga High School Band never lost a competition.

-"WATCH: Chattanooga High School Dynamo Marching Band 1958-59, performing a routine under the direction of A.R.Cassavant."
-(2020)).

-Casavant also founded two new bands, in the nearby towns of East Ridge Tennessee and Rossville, Georgia.
+Casavant also founded two new bands in the nearby towns of East Ridge Tennessee and Rossville, Georgia.